cristianpb/cristianpb.github.io/_posts/2017-08-15-marathon-mirabelle.md

 ---

-I wanted to run a marathon at least once in my life.
-Then I started a preparation program 3 months before the course.
+I wanted to run a marathon at least once in my life, then I started a preparation program 3 months before the race.

 ## Running calendar

-I started running regularly the first week of july.
-I run small distances on the weekdays and I tried to run more during the weekend.
-At the begining not that much but starting from august I started to run regularly on saturdays.
+I started running regularly the first week of July.
+I run small distances on weekdays and I tried to run more during the weekend.
+At the beginning, on July, not that much but from august I started to run regularly, specially on Saturdays.

 <div id="cal-heatmap"></div>

 ## Daily behaviour

+I prefer to run on Tuesday, Thursday and a little bit on Saturdays.
+On the opposite I rarely run on Fridays.
+I tend to run a lot on Saturdays as you might see.
+However, it is difficult to say that I run faster on one specific day of the week.

 <canvas id="radarWeekly" width="400" height="200"></canvas>

 ## Weekly behaviour

+It is nice to see the progress week by week, running 22 kilometres at the beginning of July and reaching 46 kilometres on September.
+In average I did it 3 times a week.

 <canvas id="barChartWeek" width="400" height="200"></canvas>

 ## Monthly behaviour

+It is possible to see also the progress of run kilometres month by month.

 <canvas id="barChartMonth" width="400" height="200"></canvas>

 ## Average speed and length per training

+My average speed varies depending on the number of kilometres that I run.
+For long distances, the average was near 11.2 km/hour.
+Meanwhile, for shorter distances I was able to reach 12.7 km/hours during 8 kilometres.

-<canvas id="bubbleChartSpeed" width="400" height="200"></canvas>
+<canvas id="bubbleChartSpeed" width="400" height="300"></canvas>

 ## Longest run